cushay/academic-kickstart/content/authors/admin/_index.md

 Welcome to my website!
 I am a 3rd-year graduate student at Princeton University's Department of Chemical & Biological Engineering, where I work under Pierre-Thomas Brun in the Liquids & Elasticity Laboratory (LeLab).
 Here I study arrays of flexible structures, e.g. hairy surfaces, and how their mechanics couples with fluid flow, interfacial forces, and geometric factors.
 By iterating between theory, experiment, and computation, I aim to develop minimal models to better understand the nonlinear dynamics of these phenomena.

-Before coming to Princeton I earned my bachelor's degree in Chemical Engineering from the Macaulay Honors College at the City University of New York (CUNY), where I graduated as valedictorian of the Grove School of Engineering in 2017.
+Before coming to Princeton I earned my bachelor's degree in Chemical Engineering with a minor in Mathematics from the Macaulay Honors College at the City University of New York (CUNY), where I graduated as valedictorian of the Grove School of Engineering in 2017.
 I spent the following year working for Element, an NYC-based startup focused on using machine learning to develop a mobile platform for digital identity in developing economies.
 Outside of science, I am deeply interested in travel, music, language, and anything else that lets me learn more about the world around me.